electerious/Ackee/docs/FAQ.md

 ### Referrers > Recent referrers

 The last 25 pages from which your visitors have come in the last 7 days.
 Sorted by time.

+### Languages

+The top 25 user languages of the last 7 days.
+Sorted by popularity.

+The user language is the language of the user's browser.